 Under certain conditions (such as when the rsync utility is used to copy WAL files to the archive_path), the WAL files may have been missed by the WAL scanner program for scanning and creation of MBM files.
 Use the scan_interval parameter in the BART configuration file to initiate force scanning of WAL files in the archive_path to ensure MBM files are generated.
-See the EDB Postgres Backup and Recovery Installation and Upgrade Guide for more information about the scan_interval parameter.
+See the EDB Postgres Backup and Recovery Installation and Upgrade Guide available at the EDB website for more information about the scan_interval parameter.